jbritain/PyWireframe/README.md

 Usage
 -----
-PyWireframe has three different ways of rendering - [Objects](https://github.com/HyperHamster535/PyWireframe/wiki/Objects), [Shapes](https://github.com/HyperHamster535/PyWireframe/wiki/Shapes), and [Dyanmic Objects](https://github.com/HyperHamster535/PyWireframe/wiki/Dynamic-Objects).
-For info on the syntax for using these, [see the wiki](https://github.com/HyperHamster535/PyWireframe/wiki/).
+PyWireframe has three different ways of rendering - [Objects](https://pywireframe.readthedocs.io/Usage/Objects), [Shapes](https://pywireframe.readthedocs.io/Usage/Shapes), and [Dyanmic Objects](https://pywireframe.readthedocs.io/Usage/Dynamic-Objects).
+For info on the syntax for using these, [see the official documentation](https://pywireframe.readthedocs.io/).
 To start PyWireframe, use `start()`
 To render all existing objects, use `refresh()`
 To exit PyWireframe, use `exit()`
 You can also stop PyWireframe from printing to the console with `printMode(mode)`.
-More info can be found on the [wiki](https://github.com/HyperHamster535/PyWireframe/wiki/The-printMode(mode)-Function).
+More info can be found on the [wiki](https://pywireframe.readthedocs.io/Usage/The-printMode(mode)-Function).

 License
 -------